ivr56/iat381-final/README.md

 - Browser View scale window down to Nexus 5 viewport size.
 Do not use mobile emulation or it will disable some mouse controls).

-IAT381 Final Project
+IAT 381 Final Project
 --------------
 Mobile Application Development

-- Ivor Sangala
+- Ivor Sangala (Backend)
-- Irene Wang
+- Irene Wang (Front-End and Back-End)
-- Sean Warwick
+- Sean Warwick (Front-End)

-Built With
+Built Ontop of
 --------------
 - http://armsglobe.chromeexperiments.com/
 - http://github.com/dataarts/armsglobe